 We survive the worst through choosing to find meaning

-Throughout history, tragedy has struck humankind with varying degrees of force.
-However, the outcome has always been the same: We are adaptable, and we can survive against all odds.
+Throughout history, disaster has struck humankind with varying degrees of force.
+While it’s too soon to tell the health and economic implications of the current coronavirus pandemic, we can take comfort in looking at past outcomes to tragedies: The outcomes have always been the same: We are adaptable, and we can survive against all odds.
 In his book “Man’s Search for Meaning,” Holocaust Survivor Victor Frankl quotes Nietzsche’s perspective on resilience: “Those who have a ‘why’ to live, can bear with almost any how.”
 Frankl argues that our ability to choose to find meaning within suffering is what keeps us alive.
-This can be achieved through finding loved ones, a sense of humor, and even nature; as long as we choose to find purpose, we can make it through any pain.
+This can be achieved through finding loved ones, a sense of humor, and even nature; as long as we choose to find purpose and positivity, we can make it through any pain, even in today’s times of prolonged self-quarantine and social distancing.

 Happiness stems from chemicals in our bodies, which we choose to increase by proactively exercising, eating chocolate, and achieving small goals.
 Exercise causes us to release endorphins, a chemical responsible for alleviating depression and pain; those who spend free time doing physical activity experience higher pleasant-activated feelings than those who don’t.
 Meanwhile, eating chocolate means eating literal happiness, as chocolate stimulates serotonin in the brain, which then produces feelings of joy.
 Also, when we set short-term, achievable goals, we choose a one-way ticket down happiness lane by releasing dopamine, a feel-good chemical that motivates us to succeed.
 In our day-to-day lives, we can consistently choose to act in ways that nudge our brains to make us feel happy.